Allen & Overy LLP

 Alongside your legal work, you will participate in workshops and attend presentations and talks aimed at informing you about our work and helping you to develop the skills you need to be a successful commercial lawyer such as negotiation and presentation skills.

 There is plenty of time to socialise with other Allen & Overy people during your placement.
 As part of our summer vacation scheme, approximately eight vacation students will have the opportunity to spend an additional week in one of our international offices.
 Individuals interested in these international opportunities can apply after accepting a place on one of our London summer vacation schemes.

 Allen & Overy offers 60 vacation schemes across the year.
-The winter vacation scheme is for finalists and graduates who should apply from 15 October - 31 December 2014.
-Summer vacation schemes are for penultimate-year undergraduates who can apply from 1 June - 31 July 2015.
+The winter vacation scheme is for finalists and graduates who should apply from 1 October - 1 November 2015.
+Spring and summer vacation schemes for finalists and graduates who should apply from 1 October - 31 December 2015.

 Training contract programme